robocorp/robotframework-lsp/robotframework-intellij/README.md

 The settings may be configured at: `File > Settings > Languages & Frameworks > Robot Framework Language Server`.

-Features (0.12.0)
+Features (0.13.0)
 -----------------

-- Settings page for the language server (per project and global)
+- Settings page for the language server (per project and global).
-- Code completion
+- Code completion.
-- Code analysis
+- Code analysis.
 - Linting with [Robocop](https://robocop.readthedocs.io/en/latest/).
-- Go to definition
+- Go to definition.
+- Hover.
-- Browse Keywords (symbols -- note: enable the `robot.workspaceSymbolsOnlyForOpenDocs` when dealing with big workspaces)
+- Browse Keywords (symbols -- note: enable the `robot.workspaceSymbolsOnlyForOpenDocs` when dealing with big workspaces).
 - Syntax highlighting (with `semanticTokens/full` request).

 See: [Changelog](docs/changelog.md) for details.